Indian literature: Classical Sanskrit literature

+Classical Odia literature

+Ancient Meitei literature

+Some of the ancient literature of Meitei language (also known as Manipuri language) include the Ougri (c.
+1st century CE musical composition), the Numit Kappa (c.
+1st century CE narrative work), the Poireiton Khunthok (c.
+3rd century CE narrative work), the Khencho (pre-7th century CE musical composition), 6th-7th century CE copper plate inscriptions of king Khongtekcha, the Panthoibi Khonggul (c.
+8th century CE narrative work), the Loiyumpa Silyel (c.
+Written Constitution drafted in 429 CE, and finalised in 11th-12th century CE), etc.

 Prakrit literature

-The most notable Prakrit languages were the Jain Prakrit (Ardhamagadhi), Pali, Gāndhārī, Maharashtri and Shauraseni.

-One of the earliest extant Prakrit works is Hāla's anthology of poems in Maharashtri, the Gāhā Sattasaī, dating to the 3rd to 5th century CE.
-Kālidāsa and Harsha also used Maharashtri in some of their plays and poetry.
-In Jainism, many Svetambara works were written in Maharashtri.

 Many of Aśvaghoṣa's plays were written in Shauraseni as were a sizable number of Jain works and Rajasekhara's Karpuramanjari.
 Canto 13 of the Bhaṭṭikāvya is written in what is called "like the vernacular" (bhāṣāsama), that is, it can be read in two languages simultaneously: Prakrit and Sanskrit.

-The surviving Gāndhāran Buddhist texts are written in the Gāndhārī language, a northwestern prakrit spoken in Gandhāra.

 Pali literature

-The Theravada Buddhist Tipitaka (Triple Basket) in the Pali language is mostly of Indian origin.
-Later Pali literature however was mostly produced outside of the mainland Indian subcontinent, particularly in Sri Lanka and Southeast Asia.

 The canonical Pali literature includes Buddhist discourses (suttas), Abhidharma works, poetry, works on monastic discipline (vinaya), and the Jataka tales.
-There are also later post-canonical works written in India, such as the Milindapanha, a dialogue between a Buddhist monk and an Indo-Greek King.